 What kind of food did you have today?

 I don’t eat a lot of sausages at work anymore (this used to be different in the beginning).
 So today I had a salad with cabage, red peppers, cucumber and a peanut butter and sambal sandwich.
 A lot of us love to eat spicy food and especially sambals.
 Its kind of a tradition now to take home a jar of sambal or pica for the colleagues when going on holiday.

-On the website of Brandt & Levie, you can find out where you can buy and eat their sausages.
+On Brandt & Levie, you can find out where you can buy and eat their sausages.